Henry M. Mathews: Relocating the capitol

 From 1863, when West Virginia was formed, through 1875, the capital of West Virginia had alternated between Wheeling and Charleston, with its location largely dependent on political party control of the state, with Republicans favoring Wheeling and Democrats favoring Charleston.
 Early in Mathews' administration, a vote was held to determine a permanent location for the capital, which was currently located in Wheeling.
-Three options of Charleston, Clarksburg, and Martinsurg were presented (Wheeling was not listed as a voting option).
+Three options of Charleston, Clarksburg, and Martinsburg were presented (Wheeling was not listed as a voting option).
 During the campaigning, state Democrats employed a young Booker T. Washington to engage in a speaking tour to consolidate Black opinion in favor of Charleston.
 Charleston won the vote, and has remained the state capital since.

 State debt and treasury

 Questions of debt owed by West Virginia to Virginia persisted throughout Mathews' term in office.
 The question arose quickly when in 1863 West Virginia was created from the northwestern Virginia region.
 While both states recognized that a debt existed, determining the value of the debt proved difficult.
 Virginia authorities had determined that West Virginia should assume approximately one-third of the state debt as of January 1, 1861 — the year Virginia was seceded from the United States, determining West Virginia's total to be $953,360.32.
 Mathews' advisers countered with the figure of $525,000.
 Another figure given to him by the Virginians was $7,000,000, owed by West Virginia to its eastern counterpart.
 Unable to determine the accuracy of these reports, and recognizing that the question had taken on political meaning, Mathews pursued policy intended to suspend a resolution until the specifics had become clear.
 His successor, Jacob B. Jackson, inherited the same problem and further suspended the resolution of the matter.
 The argument dragged on throughout the 1800s and the debt was not retired until 1939.

 During Mathews' administration, Attorney General Robert White secured a decision by the United States Supreme Court in favor of levying taxes against the burgeoning railroad industry, which to that point had not paid any taxes to the State of West Virginia.
 This decision resulted in an influx of thousands of dollars into the State treasury.